I couldn’t pin down exactly when it registered, but I distinctly remember the clarity of when it hit me.

 Talk to the teachers because they see the kid A LOT and can compare them to the rest of the class.
-It’s great to know strengths, areas to develop, ability to work independently, in a group etc. You can get real with a teacher and they won’t be afraid to hurt your feelings because you are not the parent.
+It’s great to know the student’s strengths, areas to develop, their ability to work independently, in a group, etc. You can get real with a teacher, and they won’t be afraid to hurt your feelings because you are not the parent.
 Teachers think about our kids differently too, they think ‘teacher-y’ stuff, things you didn’t know to ask, things you didn’t know they needed support with.

 ACTION: Prep a short Q&A for the teacher to complete and analyze the results.

 #9 Talk to parents